Wildlife Ecology and Conservation

 Humans and Other Primates

-*Modules can be studied 100% through the medium of Welsh
+*These modules can be studied 25% through the medium of Welsh

-In your first year, you’ll build a strong foundation in wildlife biology basics and field skills.
-The year ends with a highlight: a residential field trip to South Africa that’s a key part of the course.
+In your first year, you’ll establish a solid foundation in wildlife biology and essential field skills.
+The year ends with an exciting highlight: a residential field trip to South Africa that underpins modules in all three years and offers a unique opportunity to apply your learning in a global conservation context.

 Biodiversity